PuppyBongos/standing-desk-app/README.md

 ### Usage
 ---

-Double-click the .app file once it's in there and the preferences window will pop up on initial load so you can change the default settings, if need be.
-If you want, there is an option in the Preferences window to run the app on login, so you won't need to be clicking on the app anymore.
+Double-click the .app file once it's installed.
+If it's your first time running the application, the Preferences window will appear, giving you a chance to peruse default settings and change them, if need be.
+Check the box that's labeled "Start application at login?" if you wish to never have to double-click the app ever again.

 ### Configuration
 ---